 How do I know if my subwoofer is active or passive?

 You will know if your subwoofer is active or passive with the presence of an amplifier or receiver.
 If your subwoofer doesn’t include one, then it is a passive sub.
-If your subwoofer has one of these built in, then it is an active or powered subwoofer.
+If your subwoofer has one built-in amplifier or receiver, then it is an active or powered subwoofer.

 Does an active subwoofer need an amp?

-No, an active subwoofer does not need an amp.
-This is because to be considered an active or powered subwoofer, there is already an amplifier built in.
+No, an active subwoofer does not need an amplifier.
+This is because to be considered an active or powered subwoofer, there is already a built-in amplifier.
 All the components in the active subwoofer are already optimized for easy use without the need to search for another amplifier.

 Can you run a subwoofer without an amp?

-Yes, you can run a subwoofer without an amp.
-The amplifier is used to boost the low frequency bass range of your surround sound setup.
+Yes, you can run a subwoofer without an amp or amplifier.
+The amplifier is used to boost the low frequency sounds and bass range of your surround sound setup.
 If you have an active subwoofer, there is no need to purchase an external amplifier.
-However, a passive sub can still be used without one.
+However, a passive sub can still be used without an amplifier.

 There is no clear winner between the passive vs active subwoofer comparison, since it’s all about your personal preference for your home theater system setup.